 Morse struggled poorly with portraits.
 He only got $15 for one portrait.
 Lacking both institutional support and private patronage in the American art scene, Morse was forced to adjust his grand plans and soon realized that painting portraits was the only genre that could be sold well.
 After traveling through New Hampshire and Vermont as a portrait painter, he lived for a while in Charleston, South Carolina, and finally settled in New York City.
 In 1825 Morse pioneered the formation of the New York Drawing Association and in the following year was one of the founders of the National Academy of Design in New York; he also became its first president (1826-1845).
 There, he also gave his lectures on painting.
 In 1829 he sailed to Europe and travelled to England, France and Italy.
 He visited Paris and the Musée du Louvre for the first time.
 In the same year he was appointed first professor of art history at New York University.

 On his return journey in autumn 1832 on the SS Sully to New York, Charles Thomas Jackson entertained the passengers with his electrical devices, such as an electromagnet from Hippolyte Pixii and galvanic cells.
-It was discussed to use electricity for signalling.
+It was discussed to use electricity for signaling.
 At about the same time Morse became interested in chemical and electrical experiments.

 Beginning in 1836, Samuel F. B. Morse and Alfred Vail developed an electric telegraph, which sent pulses of electrical current to control an electromagnet that was located at the receiving end of the telegraph wire.
 The technology available at the time made it impossible to print characters in a readable form, so the inventors had to devise an alternate means of communication.
 As Morse was a professor of painting and sculpture, it comes as no surprise that his first telegraph emerged from an easel.
 A pendulum with a pin was suspended from the frame.
 Below the pendulum a clockwork pulled a rolled up piece of paper.
 As long as no current flowed through the electromagnet, the pen drew a straight line.
 But as soon as current flowed, a magnet attracted the writing pendulum and on the paper a V-shaped point was formed.
 Each tine stood for a number.
 At the first demonstration, the paper strip said: “214-36-2-58-112-04-01837”.
 This meant a successful attempt with Telegraph September 4, 1837.